-For scientific articles, systematic reviews, meta-analyses and original research, manuscripts should contain a structured abstract of no more than 300 words summarizing findings.
+For scientific articles, systematic reviews, case studies, meta-analyses and original research, manuscripts should contain a structured abstract of no more than 300 words summarizing findings.
 For structured abstracts, subheadings should include background, methods, results and conclusions.

 Manuscripts should not exceed 3,500 words (excluding references, figures and tables), in Microsoft word format only.
 Use nonproprietary names of drugs, devices, and other products, unless the specific trade name of a drug is essential to the discussion.
 JOSMA does not republish text, tables, figures, or other material from other publishers, except under rare circumstances.
 Please delete any such material and replace with originals.

 Authors are responsible for the accuracy and completeness of their references and for correct text citation.
 A maximum of 50 references will be accepted in most cases.
 Number references in the order they appear in the text; do not alphabetize.
 In text, tables, and legends, identify references with superscript Arabic numerals.
 When listing references, follow AMA style and abbreviate names of journals according to the journals list in PubMed.
 List all authors and/or editors up to six; if more than six, list the first three followed by “et al.” Note: Journal references should include the issue number in parentheses after the volume number.